Can You Wash Paint Brushes In the Sink With a Septic System? That’s the headline for our discussion in this article; stay with me for more…

 Yes, it will damage your septic system.
 However, this depends on how much paint you will allow draining into your tank.

-The above compositions show that this paint type has an organic and inorganic composition.
+The above compositions show that this paint type is organic and inorganic.
 Due to this, the organic side will end up breaking down in the tank.

 However, the inorganic compositions do not break down.
-Instead, they remain in solid form and might result in clogging and damaging the septic tank.
+Instead, they remain solid and might clog and damage the septic tank.

 Is It Safe to Wash Latex Paint Down the Drain?